Cultural discourse about the Gaza genocide: Other notable figures

 The Nobel Peace Prize winner Malala Yousafzai said, "When we see alarming signs of genocide, we cannot wait to take decisive action.
 We must work together to urge our leaders to stop these war crimes and hold perpetrators to account."
 Another Nobel Peace Prize winner, Tawakkol Karman, said, "The world is silent in front of the genocide and the ethnic cleansing of the Palestinian people in Gaza."

+In January 2024, The Times of Israel reporter Jeremy Sharon said that Israel's actions were defensive responses to Hamas, characterising calls for Gaza's destruction and other statements by Israeli officials (later found by the ICJ to be "incitement to genocide") as "intemperate comments of some of its political leaders".

 In May 2025, children's YouTuber Ms. Rachel posted a video of her singing and dancing with Rahaf, a 3-year old double amputee who was medically evacuated from Gaza.
 She has continually used her platform to express her support for Palestinians in Gaza and frequently calls on leaders and celebrities to speak up.
 In an August 2025 interview with Democracy Now!, Ms. Rachel called the war a genocide.

 Several podcasters have given their opinions on the matter.
 In March 2024, Joe Rogan remarked on his show, "They always say that they're only bombing Hamas and everybody else is a casualty, well if those guys are just unarmed civilians and they're walking alone, that's what they appear to be, and you just blast them from the sky with robots...
 If you can't talk about that, if you can't say that's real, then you're saying that genocide is okay as long as we're doing it."
 Another podcaster, Theo Von, interviewed US Vice President JD Vance on his show in June 2025, in which Von stated he believed the events in Gaza constituted a genocide.
 Vance responded by denying that Israel was committing a genocide, stating he didn't believe Israel was trying to kill every Palestinian.
 Similarly, a podcast popular among young American men, The Nelk Boys, hosted Benjamin Netanyahu on their show for an interview in July 2025.
 The episode received a lot of backlash, with leftist Twitch streamer Hasan Piker telling them directly, "You just basically presented someone who is a war criminal, someone who is doing a genocide, in a somewhat neutral light... and you can't be neutral when you have someone like Benjamin Netanyahu directly in an opportunity to talk to him.
 But that's what happened, so there is moral culpability here for you guys individually."

 Jonathon Porritt, an environmentalist and former advisor to Charles III, said that there is "incontrovertible proof" that the UK is complicit in genocide.
 He was arrested for supporting Palestine Action after its proscription.